Structure in Deep Reinforcement Learning: A Survey and Open Problems: Preliminaries

 The agent acts according to a policy $\pi: \mathcal{S} \to \Delta(\mathcal{A})$, in a space of policies $\Pi$, that produces a probability distribution over actions given a state.
-This distribution is a delta distribution for deterministic policies, which leads to the policy outputting a single action.
-Using the current policy, an agent can repeatedly generate experiences, and a sequence of such experiences is also called a \emph{trajectory} ($\tau$).
-In episodic RL, the trajectory consists of experiences collected over multiple episodes with environment resets, while in continual settings, the trajectory encompasses experiences collected over some horizon in a single episode.
+This is a delta distribution for deterministic policies, which leads to the policy outputting a single action.
+Using the current policy, an agent can repeatedly generate experiences, and a sequence of such experiences is also called a \emph{trajectory} ($\tau$):

+In episodic RL, the trajectory consists of experiences collected over multiple episodes with environment resets.
+In contrast, in continual settings, the trajectory encompasses experiences collected over some horizon in a single episode.
 The rewards in $\tau$ can be accumulated into an expected sum called the return $G$, which can be calculated for any starting state $s$ as

 For the sum in \cref{eq:state-return} to be tractable, we either assume the horizon of the problem to be of a fixed length $T$ (finite-horizon return), i.e., the trajectory to terminate after $T$-steps, or we discount the future rewards by a discount factor $\gamma$ (infinite horizon return).
 Discounting, however, can also be applied to finite horizons.
 Solving an MDP amounts to determining the policy $\pi^* \in \Pi$ that maximizes the expectation over the returns of its trajectory.
-This expectation can be captured by the notion of the (state-action) value function $Q \in \mathcal{Q}$.
+This expectation can be captured by the (state-action) value function $Q \in \mathcal{Q}$.
 Given a policy $\pi$, the expectation can be written recursively:

 Thus, the goal can now be formulated as the task of finding an optimal policy that can maximize the $Q^{\pi} (s,a)$: